Skip to main content

 3. Keep Tool Results Small

-Echo interactions are often the output of a tool call, and they are injected back into the model’s context.
+Whatever you return - the output of a conversation.tool_result (app message) or the body of your HTTP response (API) - is injected back into the model’s context.
 Large payloads increase token usage and can degrade conversational quality.
-Keep conversation.echo interactions small: return only the fields needed for the next response.
-Example:
+Return only the fields needed for the next response:

 {